10 Botox® Techniques and Tips

 Allergan is the only manufacturer that can make Botox®, but there are a few manufacturers of the botulinum toxin.
-Each manufacturer has a minimum saline:botulism ratio that you will need to follow.
-The reason we bring up this seemingly common sense tip is because it is entirely possible that your practice will include stock from multiple manufacturers.
+Each manufacturer has minimum saline: botulism ratio that you will need to follow.
+The reason we bring up this seemingly common-sense tip is that it is entirely possible that your practice will include stock from multiple manufacturers.
 Always triple check which product you are using before you begin the prep process:

 - Check during the drug’s preparation.

 - Check when you remove it from storage.